SoultatosStefanos/dbc/README.md

 operands of a false boolean expression.

 * DBC is **efficient**.
 It utilizes mostly std::string_view objects and primitive types for error reporting, while its assertions can be completely turned off.
+The DBC style assertions are used for their semantic value, thus no runtime overhead is suffered.

 ## Usage at a glance